lbzepoqo/squadjs-squad-creation-blocker/README.md

 - `rateLimitWindow` : The time window (in seconds) within which a player can create a maximum number of custom squads before triggering the backoff.
 Default is 2 seconds.
 - `rateLimitMaxSquads` : The maximum number of custom squads a player can create within the rateLimitWindow before triggering the backoff.
 Default is 3 squads.
 - `rateLimitBackoffTime` : The time (in seconds) a player must wait after exceeding the rate limit before being allowed to create another custom squad.
 Default is 10 seconds.
+- `maxSquadsInTimeWindow`: The maximum number of squads a player can create within the defined time window before being kicked.
+Default is 10 squads.
+- `timeWindowForKick`: The time window (in seconds) during which squad creation will be tracked for kicking players.
+Default is 5 seconds.
+- `enforceMaxSquadCreationKick`: Set to `true` to kick players exceeding the max squads in the time window, `false` to disable kicking.
+Default is false.

 ## Usage